warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 The `analyzer` key in the `default_field` specifies how the index analyzes text.
 The index can subsequently be queried using the `$text` operator.
-See the [Cloudant Search documentation](search.html#analyzers) for alternative analyzers.
 You might choose to use an alternative analyzer when documents are indexed in languages other than English, or when you have other special requirements for the analyser such as matching email addresses.